 The results presented in Fig. 11 for WASP-12 indicate that the MLD regime is fully compatible with the available data.
-Model A gives a slightly smaller value of $|\dot{P}{obs}|$ than that is obtained from observation, while model B gives a slightly larger value.
+Model A gives a slightly smaller value of $|\dot{P}{orb}|$ than that is obtained from observation, while model B gives a slightly larger value.
 It is evident that one could obtain a perfect agreement using a model of WASP-12 with parameters intermediate to those have been employed in models A and B.

 Since WASP-12 is a star possessing a convective core, albeit a small one, as a matter of interest we can apply the theory of Zahn (1970, 1977) to this star and compare results.
-This comparison is shown in Fig. 12, where we plot absolute values of \dot{P}{orb} calculated in the framework of our formalism, under the assumption of the MLD regime, as solid and dashed lines and in the Zahn theory as dotted and dot dashed lines, for models A and B, respectively.
-One can see that our approach gives very much larger tidal evolution rates, being $\sim 10^9$ times larger than given by the the Zahn theory.
-This result is, however, expected since this discrepancy arises because the Zahn theory is based on the modes being excited at the outer boundary of convective core, which has small radius (see Fig. 2), whereas in our case the important region is near the inner boundary of the convective envelope, see also Goodman& Dickson (1998).
+This comparison is shown in Fig. 12, where we plot absolute values of $\dot{P}{\rm orb}$ calculated in the framework of our formalism, under the assumption of the MLD regime, as solid and dashed lines and in the Zahn theory as